bentlema/puppet-tutorial-pe/tutorial/vbox/02-Prep-to-Install-Puppet-Master.md

 There are a couple things we need to do to make our VM ready to take PE:

-    - Add some entries to the /etc/hosts file
+    - Add some entries to the /etc/hosts file ( if not already there )
     - Open some ports through the host firewall

 ### Edit /etc/hosts

+The `/etc/hosts` file should already be setup correctly, but if for some reason you find it is not, go ahead and edit it as follows.

 Edit **/etc/hosts** and add entries for localhost, as well as our 3 training VMs